True Root Nursery

 Pollination Requirements: A male and female plant are needed for pollination

-Full shade to full sun (approx. 3-10 hours of sun daily)
+Sun/Shade Requirements: Full shade to full sun (approx. 3-10 hours of sun daily)

-Shipping: Every year we ship thousands of trees across Canada (except BC due to CFIA regulations).
-We carefully bag roots in damp sawdust, then box them and send them out via courrier.
+Shipping: Every year we ship thousands of plants across Canada.
+We carefully bag roots in damp sawdust, then box them and send them out via courier.
 CLICK HERE to see our shipping policy.

 Pick-up: We also have thousands of trees picked up from our nursery each year.
-The pick-up options is free, though you must wait until you have been emailed a confirmation that your order is ready to pick up, which will have further information such as hours, locations, etc. We really appreciate if you can make an appointment to pick up, then we can be as organized as possible during our busy season.
+The pick-up options is free, though you must wait until you have been emailed a confirmation that your order is ready to pick up, which will have further information such as hours, locations, etc.